-Domain name Purpose Only in Both free All identifiers Immutable IDs free and paid %free %paid %free %paid coronalabs.com Development framework / Analytics 9 47 36 34 36 34 crashlytics.com (Alphabet) Crash reporting / Analytics 60 346 38 39 30 31 facebook.com Social networking / Advertising / Analytics 106 220 68 48 0 0 flurry.com (Verizon) Analytics 14 34 76 76 76 76 google-analytics.com Analytics 35 73 13 12 13 12 unity3d.com ${\sf Game\ engine}\ /\ {\sf Advertising}\ /\ {\sf Analytics}$ 89 252 89 73 79 70 domains that were likely to remain in the paid version based on observed network transmissions.
+Domain name Purpose Only in Both free All identifiers Immutable IDs free and paid %free %paid %free %paid coronalabs.com Development framework / Analytics 9 47 36 34 36 34 crashlytics.com (Alphabet) Crash reporting / Analytics 60 346 38 39 30 31 facebook.com Social networking / Advertising / Analytics 106 220 68 48 0 0 flurry.com (Verizon) Analytics 14 34 76 76 76 76 google-analytics.com Analytics 35 73 13 12 13 12 unity3d.com Game engine / Advertising / Analytics 89 252 89 73 79 70 time and across services.
+We report on domains that received data from at least 50 pairs.
+We counted whether the domain was observed only in the free version or both.
+Table 3 shows the domains that were most likely to be deactivated in the paid version.
+Table 4 shows the domains that were likely to remain in the paid version based on observed network transmissions.
 We did not observe any domains contacted by more than one app pair that were more likely to be exclusive to the paid version.
-As with the earlier analysis, we converted fully-qualified domain names to second-level domains (e.g., mpx.mopub.com) and ads.mopub.com are both counted as mopub.com.
+As with the earlier analysis, we converted fullyqualified domain names to second-level domains (e.g., mpx.mopub.com and ads.mopub.com are both counted as mopub.com.